 Suppliers to suppliers are not protected.

-It’s more than just who’s allowed to file a Washington mechanics lien, though.
-In Washington, most construction participants must deliver some type of notice to preserve their rights to file a mechanic’s lien.
+Even if the Washington’s mechanics lien laws In Washington, most construction participants must deliver some type of notice to preserve their lien rights — in other words, their right to file a valid lien.

 Those who did not contract with the property owner must deliver a “Notice to Owner” within 60 days of first furnishing labor or materials to the project.
 If you did not send a preliminary notice on time, but have furnished labor or materials within 60 days, there are some protections for those who sent late notices as to labor and materials furnished within a 60 day period from when the notice is sent.

-While most notice requirements are for those who did not contact with the property owner, in some circumstance, those who did contract with the owner must provide a “Model Disclosure Statement” before commencing work to preserve their lien rights.
-This is required on select residential and commercial projects.
-You can learn more about this requirement at this post: Deliver the Model Disclosure Statement in Washington…Or Else.
+Most notice requirements are for those who did not contact with the property owner.
+However, on smaller residential and commercial projects, those who did contract with the owner must provide a “Model Disclosure Statement,” also known as “Notice to Customer” under RCW 18.27.114, before commencing work to preserve their lien rights.

-Washington has strict requirements about what your mechanic’s lien must contain, and you can find those requirements at RCW 60.04.091.
+Washington has strict requirements about what your mechanics lien must contain, and you can find those requirements at RCW 60.04.091.
 The statute itself proscribes a form to use to file a Washington mechanic’s lien.
-Download the form for free here: Free Washington Mechanic’s Lien Form.

 A Washington mechanics lien must include “The name of the person indebted to the claimant.”
-This will usually be your customer — but, if someone else was supposed to pay you for your work, that person might be included here.
+This will usually be your customer — but, if someone else was supposed to pay you for your work, you should include that person here.
 When in doubt, it might be worthwhile to put both, just to be sure.

-Keep in mind that it’s common for businesses to operate under one name (like a dba or a nickname), but for their actual business to be called something else.
-Lien claimants should be as accurate as possible when filing a lien, so it may be worthwhile to double-check their name.
-Some easy ways of doing this may be to take a look at the contract for work or to look at prior invoices, purchase orders, etc.
+Keep in mind that it’s common for businesses to operate under one name (like a D/B/A or a nickname), but for their actual business to be called something else.
+Lien claimants should be as accurate as possible when filing a lien, so it may be worthwhile to double-check their legally registered business name.

 It’s common to think that a legal property description is required for all lien claims.
 However, the Washington mechanics lien statute calls for “The street address, legal description, or other description reasonably calculated to identify, for a person familiar with the area, the location of the real property to be charged with the lien.“

 Still, a legal property description is the most official way to describe the property, and failing to properly describe the land in some other way could result in the loss of lien rights.
-So, when possible, it’s a good idea to include a legal property description.
-It can be hard to research the legal property description on your own, but this article should help: Mechanics Liens: Researching the Legal Property Description.
+So, when possible, it’s a good idea to find the legal property description.

 Note, though, that Washington is a rare state where the owner’s information isn’t always required.
 If the owner or reputed owner isn’t actually known, the lien claimant can state that the owner isn’t known right there on the lien.
-It runs counter to (nearly) every other state strictly requiring ownership information, but that’s the rule according to § 60.04.091(e).
 Still, it’s a good idea to include the owner’s information in Washington mechanics lien claims.

 This probably isn’t something most lien claimants have to worry about.
 But, if the lien claim has been assigned to someone else at the time the lien is filed, the assignee (person receiving the right to payment) must be featured on the lien form.